geojeff/kivy-statecharts/docs/index.rst

-The code in the DeflecTouch level\_button\_pressed() function could just as well be put in a "ShowingMainScreen" state, in a "show\_levels" action function.
-Rewriting DeflecTouch with statecharts would simply entail moving such code into discrete states, and to action functions that respond to events such as "show levels."
+The code in the DeflecTouch level\_button\_pressed() function could just as well be put in a "ShowingMainScreen" state, in a "show\_levels" action method.
+Rewriting DeflecTouch with statecharts would simply entail moving such code into discrete states, and to action methods that respond to events such as "show levels."
 And, in the process, benefit from the formalization and especially from the clarity that drawing an app statechart would bring.